CodeYourFuture/CYF-PD/content/blocks/fail-fast-prep/readme.md

   * Watch this [video](https://www.youtube.com/watch?v=wmMgjrqhHrw) about failure and how you learn and innovate.
 introduction: >-
-  Failing fast is crucial for identifying flaws a﻿nd giving you a quick opportunity to change anything that is needed.
+  Failing fast is crucial for identifying flaws and giving you a quick opportunity to change anything that is needed.